Why Connect More Than One Battery To An RV?

 The first thing you need to wire RV batteries together is the proper wire.
 The best sizes to use are 6-4 AWG copper wire.

-Because every set-up is going to be a little different depending on the sizes of batteries used and the storage area, they go in I suggest getting a long length of red and black 4 AWG copper wire with the right battery terminal connectors.
+Because every set-up is going to be a little different, depending on the sizes of batteries used and the storage space, I suggest getting a long length of red and black 4 AWG copper wire with the right battery terminal connectors.